LeorYom/CPE487Project/README.md

 # Subway Surfers
 ![image](https://github.com/user-attachments/assets/0652e8ab-f38b-4ba7-8480-8d589c972d5c)
 ## Expected Behavior:
-* Our Project is based off of the game Subway Surfers
+* Our Project is based off of the game Subway Surfers.
-* It starts off in the middle and you are able to move your player left and right to avoid the trains
+* It starts off in the middle and you are able to move your player left and right to avoid the trains.
-* The objective is to pick up the most amount of coins without hitting any obstacles
+* The objective is to pick up the most amount of coins without hitting any obstacles.
   ![Demo](https://github.com/LeorYom/CPE487Project/blob/main/IMG_2297-ezgif.com-video-to-gif-converter%20(1).gif)
 ## Hardware Needed:
 * Computer: current Mac (OS X) or PC (Windows 7+)